atkinsroy/HPESimpliVity/README.md

 ## Update V2.1.4 new features

 * Supports the new features in HPE SimpliVity 4.0.1.
 Specifically, the ability to delete external stores and reset the credentials of external stores
 * Added support to create and update backup policies with a rentention specified in hours.
-The ability to specify rentention in days still exists.
+The ability to specify retention in days still exists.

 Refer to the release notes ![here](/RELEASENOTES.md) for more details.